DArcMattr/_normalize.scss/README.md

 browser quirks.
 It has been adapted for use as an `@import` into a site's stylesheet, and compiled in using [SASSC][].
 A standalone version is generated for sites where the entirety of the source markup is out of my hands.
-The project also requires use of Compass, but is not making much use of it yet.

 The project comes with a git hook, which has to be symlinked into the .git directory to be used